 - Use new Luffa seeds and soak them in water for 24 hours prior to planting.
 Seeds that have been hanging around for years probably won’t germinate.

 - Increase your success at germination by starting your seeds on a seed heat pad.
+Sow seeds and then place their pots on the warmth.

 - Transplant into biodegradable or paper pots once the first “true” set of leaves have formed.
 Using pots that decompose reduces the risk of transplant shock which Luffa plants are prone to.